- Так и рвётся душа / The soul is so breaking away (A-flat major. Andante ma non troppo)

 (Look at the Russian texts, Latin transliteration and English translation of the songs from ‘Soul Songs of Peasant Girl’ here.)

-While composing the songs, I used some features of the folk songs collected in the region near Voronezh, on the river Don, and published in 1949-1954 in the classical collection ‘Songs of the Don Kazaks’ by A.M.
+While composing the songs, I used some features of the folk songs collected on the river Don and published in 1949-1954 in the famous series ‘Songs of the Don Kazaks’ by A.M.
 Listopadov.
 Certain elements of folk music harmony, melody, texture and structure had been borrowed from there.

 Each song refers to various stages of developing the main theme, has its own sentiment and resembles different Russian genres.
 Thus, No.1 is very close to an ordinary peasant lyrical song; No.2 uses intonations of urban early ‘romance’ (type of Russian art song); No.3 is also connected to romance but enriched by polyphonic and polytonal effects; No.4 partially returns to the peasant motives especially those of the calendar ritual songs; in No.5, because of its theme of mermaid’s transformation, much favorable in Russian classical music of 19th century, there are references to the Russian romantic opera style.
 All songs are composed in tonality, pure, extended or poly-.
 The different kinds of strophic form (1, 3, 5) or ternary form (2, 4) have been applied.